angular/angular/aio/content/start/start-forms.md

-# Forms
+# Getting Started with Angular: Forms

-At the end of [Managing Data](start/data "Getting Started: Managing Data"), the online store application has a product catalog and a shopping cart.
+At the end of [Managing Data](start/start-data "Getting Started: Managing Data"), the online store application has a product catalog and a shopping cart.

 This section walks you through adding a form-based checkout feature to collect user information as part of checkout.